spyrostheodoridis/chorospy/README.md

 sp = pandas.DataFrame(spOcc)

 #disaggregate the points for each species.
-We use a 10km distance (0.08333333) and cell size
+We use a 10km distance (0.08333333).
+The same number will be used to define the raster resolution
 DF = pandas.DataFrame()
 for species in sp.species.unique():
     df = sp[sp.species == species]